The thin, alpine air rushes between the two towering mountains dominating the horizon; whipping past you, biting your skin and icing your bones.

 It was during this journey that his forces came across a large marsh that drastically slowed them down, making every inch forward seem like an impossible task.

-It also quickly became clear that the journey was going to be just as hazardous for the elephants — the ones that had survived the arduous mountain crossings and battles were lost to the swamps.
+It also quickly became clear that the journey was going to be just as hazardous for the Carthaginian war elephants — the ones that had survived the arduous mountain crossings and battles were lost to the swamps.
 This was a great loss, but in truth, marching with the elephants was a logistical nightmare.
 Without them, the army was lighter and better able to adapt to the changing and difficult terrain.

 He was being pursued by his enemy, but Hannibal, always the trickster, changed his route and got between the Roman army and its home city, potentially giving him a free pass to Rome if he could only move quickly enough.

-The treacherous terrain made this difficult, though, and the Romans caught Hannibal and his army near Lake Trasimene.
+The treacherous terrain made this difficult, though, and the Roman army caught Hannibal and his army near Lake Trasimene.
 Here, Hannibal made yet another brilliant move — he set up a fake camp on a hill that his enemy could clearly see.
 Then, he placed his heavy infantry below the camp, and he hid his cavalry in the woods.

 The Romans, now led by one of the new consuls, Flaminius, fell for Hannibal’s trickery and started to advance on the Carthaginian camp.

-When it came into their view, Hannibal ordered his hidden troops to rush the Romans, and they were ambushed so quickly that they were quickly divided into three parts.
+When it came into their view, Hannibal ordered his hidden troops to rush the Roman army, and they were ambushed so quickly that they were quickly divided into three parts.
 In a matter of a few hours, one part had been pushed into the lake, another had been destroyed, and the last was stopped and defeated as it tried to retreat.